 Plus, research has shown that pea protein is just as effective as whey protein for post-exercise recovery and building muscle, according to a January 2019 study in Sports and a January 2015 study in the Journal of the International Society of Sports Nutrition.

-And if you're using a protein shake to replace meals, a December 2011 study in Nutrition Journal found that pea protein promoted satiety better than whey protein, leading folks to eat less.
+And if you're using a protein shake to replace meals, pea protein was shown to promote satiety better than whey protein, leading folks to eat less, a December 2011 study in Nutrition Journal found.

 Pumpkin Seed Protein